equinix/terraform-provider-equinix/docs/resources/equinix_fabric_cloud_router.md

 - `notifications` (Block List, Min: 1) Preferences for notifications on Fabric Cloud Router configuration or status changes (see [below for nested schema](#nestedblock--notifications))
 - `order` (Block Set, Min: 1, Max: 1) Order information related to this Fabric Cloud Router (see [below for nested schema](#nestedblock--order))
 - `package` (Block Set, Min: 1, Max: 1) Fabric Cloud Router Package Type (see [below for nested schema](#nestedblock--package))
-- `project` (Block Set, Min: 1, Max: 1) Customer resource hierarchy project information.
-  Applicable to customers onboarded to Equinix Identity and Access Management.
+- `project` (Block Set, Min: 1, Max: 1) Customer resource hierarchy project information.Applicable to customers onboarded to Equinix Identity and Access Management.
 For more information see Identity and Access Management: Projects (see [below for nested schema](#nestedblock--project))
-- `type` (String) Defines the FCR type like XF_ROUTER
+- `type` (String) Defines the FCR type like; XF_ROUTER

 ### Optional